Overview

 This API is designed to make it easy to find resources with a consistent experience, while ensuring all endpoints are secure with authentication and fine-grained resource authorization.

-We're committed to delivering high performance and reliability with our APIs.
 This API is part of the Camunda 8 public API and is covered by our SemVer stability guarantees (except for clearly marked alpha endpoints).
+You can rely on backward compatibility for production use.

-To learn more about orchestration clusters, see What is an Orchestration Cluster?.
+To learn more about the Orchestration Cluster, see What is the Orchestration Cluster?.

-Ready to dive in?
-Head to Getting started section below to make your first API call.
+Ready to get started?
+Follow the steps below to make your first API call.

 Getting started